 Crazy, busy streets, amazing historical buildings next to modern ones, some unfinished projects thrown in for good measure and plenty of things to see and do make Bucharest a unique city in Romania and the world.
 This is why it will always be a great choice for travelers or those looking to relocate.

 Local Tip: While Bucharest might not look picture-perfect everywhere, it has its charm if you give it a chance.
-Stroll around the central area (the old town) and look for street art, hidden cafes, and cozy bookstores.
-You’ll find your own little gems.
+Stroll around the central area (choose a centrally-located hotel for ease of access) and look for street art, hidden cafes, and cozy bookstores.

 Cluj is the home of Romania’s biggest music festival – Untold – but also plenty of other great attractions (and something I will say a lot in this article, hidden gems that you will find strolling around).